-If you own land and don't want to give up ownership but want to protect it, a restrictive covenant might be your best approach.
+If you own land and don't want to give up ownership but do want to help protect it, a restrictive covenant might be your best approach to communicate vour vision for the land into the future.

-A restrictive covenant is a legal agreement between you, the Province, and sometimes a third party like Island Nature Trust.
-It outlines what activities are allowed and not allowed on the land and provides a management plan to maintain the natural assets of the land over the long term.
+A restrictive covenant is a legal agreement between you, the Province, and sometimes a third party like Island Nature Trust It outlines what activities are allowed and not allowed on the land and provides a management plan to maintain the natural assets of the land over the long term.